uwmisl/purpledrop-manual/building-dmf-surface/MylarFilmAssembly/Mylar-Film-Carrier-Assembly.md

 The drops don't sit directly on the electrodes; there is a layer in between that provides electrical isolation (dielectric) and hydrophobicity (hydrophobic coating).
 There are a number of options for these layers, including vapor deposited coatings.
-One relatively simple and easy to construct way is to use a thin film of mylar as the dielectric, and spin on a coating to make it hydrophobic.
+One relatively simple and easy method is to use a thin film of mylar as the dielectric, and spin on a coating to make it hydrophobic.

-These instructions describe how we build and a mylar film onto an FR-4 frame that keeps it rigid and allows it to be attached to the electrode board.
-The
+These instructions describe how we build a mylar film onto an FR-4 frame that keeps it rigid and allows it to be attached to the electrode board.

 ## Supplies